-IMBS Director's Course (GS-MB- 401)
+IMBS Director's Course (GS-MB-401)

 This course will prepare students to become leaders in interdisciplinary and integrative cell and molecular biomedical research by developing practical and intellectual skills very early in their training.
-The objectives are to: i) identify and evaluate the primary scientific literature and interpret the results; ii) evaluate and identify critical problems, identify significance and innovative approaches; iii), develop and justify the scientific rationale, testable hypotheses, design rigorous experimental approaches to test leading hypotheses using multiple and independent predictions; iv) develop specific aims and grant proposals; v) develop scientific writing skills; vi) write and orally defend a mock grant proposal; and vii) develop and give lucid presentations.
-Credits: 1
+The objectives are to: (i) identify and evaluate the primary scientific literature and interpret the results; (ii) evaluate and identify critical problems, identify significance and innovative approaches; (iii), develop and justify the scientific rationale, testable hypotheses, design rigorous experimental approaches to test leading hypotheses using multiple and independent predictions; (iv) develop specific aims and grant proposals; (v) develop scientific writing skills; vi) conceptualize, plan, write, and orally defend a mock NIH R21 grant proposal; and (vii) develop and give lucid presentations.

-Term: 1, 2, 3, 4 Counts for 30 hr. requirement: N Director: Dr. Frederick Pereira
+Credits: 1 Term: 1, 2, 3, 4 Counts for 30 hr. requirement: N Director: Dr. Frederick Pereira

-Biology of Aging & Age Related Diseases (GS-MB- 430)
+Biology of Aging & Age-Related Diseases (GS-MB-430)

-This course provides students and post-docs with the most up-to-date information on current understanding of the aging process and age-related human disorders.
-The course not only covers molecular aspects of aging research, including models and theories of aging, but also clinical perspectives of aging.
-This advanced (elective) graduate course is offered for students who wish to either specialize in or have a strong background in the interrelated areas of development, aging and age-related diseases.
-Students are strongly encouraged to actively participate by posing questions and contributing to discussions of each topic.
+This course provides students and post-docs with the up-to-date information and current understanding of the aging process and age-related human disorders.
+The course covers molecular aspects of aging research, models and theories of aging, and clinical perspectives of aging processes.
+This advanced graduate elective course is offered for trainees who will specialize in or have a strong background in the interrelated areas of development, aging and age-related diseases.
+Students comment that participation in discussions of each topic is a highlight of the course.